 Will a goal be scored in the 1st half?

-How many corners will be taken by Leeds?
+How many corners will be taken by Leicester?

-How many corners will be taken by Arsenal?
+How many corners will be taken by Chelsea?

-How many cards will be shown to Leeds?
+How many cards will be shown to Chelsea?

-How many cards will be show to Arsenal?
+How many cards will be show to Leicester?

 You’ve read my Premier League Match Predictor preview, now join my Syndicate.